HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - ...rest: 🖐️ used
   - typeof: 🖐️ used
   - destructuring
-  - generator: 👂 heard
+  - generator: 🖐️ used
-  - iterator: 👂 heard
+  - iterator: 🖐️ used
   - async generator
   - async iterator
-  - chaining: 👂 heard
+  - chaining: 🖐️ used
   - optional chaining
   - IIFE
   - global: 👂 heard